ettoreciarcia/personal-website-hugo/content/publication/26-network-overlay/index.md

 ## 5. Headscale Setup on Your VPS

 With open-source, there's no out-of-the-box solution.
-Time to get your hands dirty.
+Let’s walk through the setup

 ### Container Setup